-The Joondalup Fire Station (Career) is located north-west, approximately 1.1 km, from the subject site and is expected to provide a conservative emergency suppression response time of 10 minutes in the event of an emergency.
+The Joondalup Fire & Rescue Service is located approximately 1.1 km from the subject site and is expected to provide a conservative emergency suppression response time of 10 minutes in the event of an emergency.

 5.5 Landscaping

 All landscaping areas within the subject site will be maintained in accordance with Standards for Asset Protection Zones (WAPC 2017).